GeoNet/bucketFTP/ftpserver_s3/README.md

 with a custom driver that uses the [AWS SDK for Go] (github.com/aws/aws-sdk-go/aws).

-The environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY should be supplied (These are available from the AWS console for S3).
+The environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY should be set when running the FTP server (These are available from the AWS console for S3).

 ## Quickstart